jeuneseven/ReadingNotes/iOS/Concurrency.md

 # Tasks and task groups
 ## What are tasks and task groups?

+- if you want one or two independent pieces of work to start, then Task is the right choice
+- If you want to split up one job into several concurrent operations then TaskGroup is a better fit

 ## How to create and run a task?